Chat with us, powered by LiveChat

 First, his content and choice of words suggest an extreme mindset towards fasting.
 He encourages fasting until you can’t take it anymore or feeling like dying.
 This itself is a very dangerous approach.
 Your body isn’t meant to be treated this harshly.
 Especially since there are many other ways to lose weight.

 Second, it is not feasible or sustainable.
 You simply can’t treat your body this way and expect zero repercussions.
-Prolonged fasting may alter hormones, such as: leptin and ghrelin.
+Prolonged fasting may alter hormones, such as leptin and ghrelin.

 Lastly, there is no scientific evidence to back it up.
 Sure, many diets have no proof but they make sense logically.
-You are at risk of not consuming essential micronutrients and vitamins that essential for growth and healing.
+You are at risk of not consuming essential micronutrients and vitamins that are needed for growth and healing.
 And drinking too much of ‘Snake Juice’ can also lead to an electrolyte imbalance.

 Simply, you are playing with too many variables just for the sake of losing weight.
+Some of the impacts of this diet include:

-Key Takeaway
+Key Takeaways

 The snake diet is certainly not a miracle but a health hazard.
 You do not need to apply such extreme measures in your life just to lose weight.
 Also, there are numerous other diets floating on the internet that are much safer.